Saliha067/Saliha067.github.io/content/about.md

 title: "About"
 url: "/about/"
 layout: "about"
-# description: "About your blog and yourself."
+# description: "About spf-in-action and her blog."
 ShowReadingTime: false
 ShowShareButtons: false
 ShowPostNavLinks: false